PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 behavior, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 60 to 59.

+The next characterization selects the terminal QKV/activation composite followed by terminal layout/shape.
+Both receive the exact shared context and the same layout-Transpose option; their complete nested results have fixed schemas and order.
+Pre-terminal affine/Slice/SPP remains the predecessor, while the recorded terminal Expand/Squeeze reconciliation and progress update remain successors outside the proposed owner.
+Production is unchanged pending one straight-line two-child owner.
+Focused and affected sequential validation report `2 passed, 1 xfailed` and `507 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.